iamkirankumaryadav/PySpark/Big Data.md

 ### **Hadoop:**

 * **The storage room:**  Hadoop is a framework that stores and manages massive amounts of data across multiple computers in a distributed way.
-It's like having a network of warehouses to hold all those information boxes.
+* It's like having a network of warehouses to hold all those information boxes.
+* Hadoop is a way to distribute very large files across multiple machines.
+It uses the Hadoop Distributed File System (HDFS)
+* HDFS allows a user to work with large datasets, it also duplicates blocks of data for fault tolerance.

 ### **MapReduce:**